jennie-jd/cs-resources/takeaways.md

 I made another PR to a public repo and got accepted.
 Feel great to make progress on more achievements!

 _**March 31, 2024**_
-Found that chatgpt has a gptstore where people can customize gpt and make money out of high user volumes of the customized gpt functions.
-I will try to make some gpt tools!
+Found that chatgpt has a gptstore where people can customize gpt and get paid if the user volume is high.
+I can try to make some gpt tools.